-- 1 Power-on the computer. - 2 As the computer boots, press the F12 key as the Dell logo appears. - On the boot menu screen, select the Diagnostics option.
-The Enhanced Pre-boot System Assessment window is displayed. - 4 Click the arrow key at the bottom left corner.
-Diagnostics front page is displayed. - 5 Press the arrow in the lower-right corner to go to the page listing.
-The items detected are listed. - 6 To run a diagnostic test on a specific device, press Esc and click Yes to stop the diagnostic test. - 7 Select the device from the left pane and click Run Tests. - 8 If there are any issues, error codes are displayed.

-Note the error code and validation number and contact Dell.
+- 1 Power-on the computer. - 2 As the computer boots, press the F12 key as the Dell logo appears. - 3 On the boot menu screen, select the Diagnostics option.

+The Enhanced Pre-boot System Assessment window is displayed, listing all devices detected in the computer.
+The diagnostics starts running the tests on all the detected devices.

+- 4 To run a diagnostic test on a specific device, press Esc and click Yes to stop the diagnostic test. - 5 Select the device from the left pane and click Run Tests. - If there are any issues, error codes are displayed.
+Note the error code and contact Dell.